Zer0-Jack: A Memory-efficient Gradient-based Jailbreaking Method for Black-box Multi-modal Large Language Models: Method

 where $\alpha$ is the learning rate.
 Then we move to the next patch $P_{i+1}$, estimate the gradient of the next patch, and update the next patch $P_{i+1}$:

-We choose to update one patch at a time instead of the whole image after estimating the gradient for the whole image because sometimes updating a few patches can lead to a successful attack and waiting for the gradient for the whole image can get suboptimal iteration efficiency.
-By updating only one patch each time, the updating dimensions become $32 \times 32$, which is around $0.02\%$ of the updating dimensions if we directly update the whole image of $224 \times 224$, thus reducing the estimation errors significantly.
-Overall, we summarize the overall framework \ours, which utilizes our proposed SPSA-P in \cref{alg:Zero}.
+By updating only one patch each time, the updating dimensions become $32 \times 32$, which is around $2\%$ of the updating dimensions if we directly update the whole image of $224 \times 224$, thus reducing the estimation errors significantly.
+Overall, we summarize \ours in \cref{alg:Zero}.